itzsoomit/itzsoomit/README.md

 - 👋 Hi, I’m @itzsoomit
-- 👀 I’m interested in everything
+- 👀 I’m interested in development
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me ...sumitpayal@gmail.com

 <!---